j7ysan/GodotTerrainMap/README.md

 ## Why
 <br>

--Rather than making an array of Camera3D nodes, we utilized Marker3D nodes as markers in the world.
+- Rather than making an array of Camera3D nodes, we utilized Marker3D nodes as markers in the world.

--This enabled us to establish important positions and camera orientations without paying for increased performance costs.
+- This enabled us to establish important positions and camera orientations without paying for increased performance costs.

 ## How
 <br>

 - Marker3D nodes were set at significant spots in the game scene (e.g., map overview, terrain highs, player spawn).

 - The root Camera3D may then move or snap to Marker3D nodes programmatically.